Nothing much has happened with Florida's weather

 Paul and I watched the leading bands creep

-until the early morning hours.
+up from the south until the early morning hours.

 It was eerie and heart palpitating.